 - The new Castle parks reside within the Castle region

 - Communities adjacent to the new Castle parks include the Municipality of Crowsnest Pass and the Municipal District (MD) of Pincher Creek

-The Government of Alberta, in consultation with local residents, Indigenous peoples and interested Albertans, is creating a vision for tourism development in the areas bordering the recently created Castle Provincial Park, and the expanded Castle Wildland Provincial Park.
+The Government of Alberta, in consultation with local residents, Indigenous peoples and interested Albertans, identified a vision for tourism development in the areas bordering the Castle Provincial Park, and the expanded Castle Wildland Provincial Park.

-Scheduled for completion in 2018, this strategy will strike a right balance between:
+Completed in 2019, this strategy aims to strike a balance between: